Road trip: Nashville to Memphis

 Tennessee Safari Park

-Once we got the food, we started on the 5.5 mile long journey through the, probably only, safari in Tennessee.
+This was by far the most fun, thrilling, craziest, and a little scared-for-my-life experience we did.
+We got our tickets (priced per person — credit cards are now allowed, but there is a surcharge, check pricing before you go) and the food and started our 5.5 mile journey through the, probably only, safari in Tennessee.
 It's home to over 80 species of animals, including many endangered ones.

 In addition to the drive-through, there's also a walk-through area that had monkeys, reptiles, and a lot of peacocks.